OhGreat/ES_adversarial_attacks_library/README.md

 - self.transf_shape: (tuple) model transforms shape in channels first format
 - self.transforms: (T.Compose) pytorch transforms to use for preprocessing.

-- def self.get_activations(x): passes the input through all the layers that we
+- def self.get_activations(x): all the layers that we want to collect gradients from.

 ### Grad-CAM
 The file `GradCAM.py` under the *src* folder contains the Grad-CAM implementation, which can be used as below: